 Oftentimes I wonder, when is the struggle going to end?
 When does the learning become less painful?
 When does life get easier?
 When do we get to the end of the rainbow?
 How can I keep pushing thru this?
 Why is life so difficult?
 Well friends, I don’t think the struggle ever ends.
 If you’d like to know how I’ve come to make peace with this and stop fighting it and myself, read on.

 When the movie Cast Away first came out, I watched it and couldn’t understand the ending (the last scene).
 Why was Chuck smiling at the crossroads at which the movie began?
 He had lost everything — repeatedly!
 How much pain can someone endure, and how can they smile after so much loss?
 Had he lost his mind, or could he see something that escaped me?
-That was 15 years ago.
-Chuck was trapped on a deserted island for about 3 years.
-And then he came out a different person thru repeated loss (of everything) and rebirth.
+That is where I was 15 years ago; not able to understand this.

 I can finally understand why he smiles at the end of the movie.